Xenearkr/DARE/README.md

   <img src="assets/optimization_plan_bdlm.png" style="width:85%; height:auto;">
 </p> -->

 ## 📢 News
+- [2026-04-18]: Add an example of multi nodes rl training for llada d1
-- [2026-03-23]: Support d-TreeRPO algorithm for LLaDA and Dream models.
+- [2026-03-23]: Support d-treerpo algorithm for LLaDA and Dream.
 - [2026-03-16]: Support bgpo and ebpo for LLaDA2.X.
 - [2026-03-13]: Fix bugs in SDAR SGLang rollout and dp actor.
 - [2026-03-12]: Support sp for SDAR family, LLaDA2.0 and 2.1.